cshapard26/ECE1181/_pages/Lab3/Lab3.md

 Create a new file called "addsadcexamp.s" and fill it with the code from Listing 2-4 (also in the [Code Given](#code-given) section).
 Update your "makefile" with the new filename; there should be three updates.
 Build the file with the debugger enabled.

 ## Step 8
+We are now going to do something similar to step 4, but now we care about all 4 CPSR flags, NZCV.
+Using your code from step 7, change the line `MOV R3, 0xFFFFFFFF` to `MOV R3, 0xYourSMUID`, so if your ID was 12345678, you would have `MOV R3, 0x12345678`.
+This number will be added to the number in R5.
+Your goal is to change the number in R5 to achieve *each/all* condition code value, NZCV.
+You will want a situation where N = 0, one where N = 1, one where C = 0, one where C = 1, etc. Since you can have multiple condition codes, you do not necessarily need 8 screenshots/8 R5 values.
+Ideally, you could do this is 2 numbers in R5, but use as many as you need to complete this step.

+To do this, I would recommend placing a breakpoint at the `ADC` line.
+Each time you change R5, `make DEBUG=1` the program, open the debugger, run to your breakpoint, then print the registers to check the CPSR value.

+If this step is confusing, check the official lab section and ask a TA if you still need help.

+**For each CPSR value you generate, take a screenshot of the registers and include it in your lab report.
+We should be able to see both the value of R5 and the CPSR in the screenshot.**

 # Conclusion